 We always look around first, check out the area, keep an eye out for any undesirables and always take precautions against robbery.
 Keeping alert to anything suspicious and if in doubt, finding somewhere else to stop is a priority.

 Reading the comments on the Apps is helpful to see if anyone’s reported break in’s or any trouble.
 Usually, it’s cities that are the most vulnerable areas, so if it means finding somewhere safer outside and getting transport in, then that’s what we’ll do.

-Private Sosta motorhome parking in Italy
+Are there any Private Sosta motorhome parking in Italy?

 Not all Sosta parking is provided by the local authority.
 Sometimes a private Sosta can be an excellent option, offering facilities such as showers, toilets and electric.